 Halo Infinite Update: Battle Pass

-Introducing a new 100-tier battle pass, there are up to 180 rewards available.
+In Season 2's premium battle pass there are up to 180 rewards available.
 This time around, there’s a Rakshasa Armor Core up for grabs, alongside armor for the Mark VII Armor Core.
-You’ll need a premium pass for Halo Infinite Season 2 to get all these rewards though, and that also awards up to 1,000 CR, usable in the item shop or towards the next pass.
+However, you will need a premium pass for Halo Infinite Season 2 to get all these rewards.